-3.3.49.
-This section should provide a list of internal hazards considered in the design.
-This section should also include a description of: the quantitative design parameters of individual hazards; relevant design criteria, codes and standards; methods of assessment; and the general design measures provided to ensure that the essential structures, systems and components important to safety are adequately protected against the detrimental effects of all the hazards considered in the plant design in order to ensure safe shutdown of the plant.
+- 3.3.49.
+This section should provide a list of the internal hazards considered in the design.
+This section should also include a description of the quantitative design parameters of individual hazards; relevant design criteria, codes and standards; methods of assessment; and the general design measures provided to ensure that the essential SSCs important to safety are adequately protected against the detrimental effects of all the hazards considered in the plant design to ensure safe shutdown of the plant.
 Design requirements for internal hazards are established in para.
-5.16 of SSR-2/1 (Rev. 1) [3], and further recommendations and guidance are provided in IAEA Safety Standards Series No. NS-G-1.7, Protection against Internal Fires and Explosions in the Design of Nuclear Power Plants [25] and IAEA Safety Standards Series No. NS-G-1.11, Protection against Internal Hazards other than Fires and Explosions in the Design of Nuclear Power Plants [26].
-The list of internal hazards should include the following:

-- Internal fires and explosions; - Heavy load drops; - Internal flooding; - Pipe whip following pipe ruptures and dynamic effects associated with high energy pipe ruptures; - Internal missiles such as those originating from rotating structures; - Failures of pressurized components, supports or any other structures.
+5.16 of SSR-2/1 (Rev. 1) [3], and further recommendations and guidance are provided in IAEA Safety Standards Series No. SSG-64, Protection against Internal Hazards in the Design of Nuclear Power Plants [26].
+The list of internal hazards should include the following: - (a) Internal fires and explosions; - (b) Heavy load drops; - (c) Internal flooding; - (d) Pipe whip following pipe ruptures and dynamic effects associated with high energy pipe ruptures; - (e) Internal missiles, such as those originating from rotating structures; - (f) Failures of pressurized components, supports or other structures. - 3.3.50.

-3.3.50.
 As noted in para.
-3.3.38, consideration is required to be given to combinations of internal hazards (such as flooding due to an internal missile) or plausible combinations of external and internal hazards.
+3.3.38, consideration is required to be given to combinations of internal hazards (e.g. flooding due to an internal missile) or plausible combinations of external and internal hazards.

-Internal fire, explosion and toxic gases
+Internal fires, explosions and toxic gases

 3.3.51.
 This section should summarize the protection against internal fires, explosions and toxic gases originating from on-site activities and technological failures.
-The design parameters, the loads and their potential effects, the protection measures and the required human interactions should be specified and described, together with a demonstration that these provide adequate protection.
-A full description of, and justification for, the relevant countermeasures is provided in Chapter 9A.
-A description of design measures for ensuring the required safety level and compliance with the requirements is provided in Chapters 4-12.
+The design parameters, the loads and their potential effects, the protection measures, and the required human interactions should be specified and described, together with a demonstration that these provide adequate protection.
+A full description of, and justification for, the relevant countermeasures should be provided in chapter 9A of the safety analysis report.
+A description of design measures for ensuring the required safety level and compliance with the requirements should be provided in chapters 4-12 of the safety analysis report.